payola/Payola/developer_guide.md

 },false)
 ```

-This is a typical example of adding an event listener in JavaStript.
+This is a typical example of registering an event listener in JavaScript.
 It has many disadvantages we don't like very much:
 - it is not strongly typed as the whole JavaScript language is dynamic
 - it is very easy to mistype the name of the event
 - a very few people does know, what the last boolean parameter does - [do you?](http://www.quirksmode.org/js/events_advanced.html)